caderek/arrows/packages/array/README.md

 ### sort.numDesc

-Sorts numerical arrays in a descending order
+Sorts numerical arrays in a descending order.

 #### Parameters